SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Environment variables

 We can also use environment variables to get the values of the predefined colors and fonts of the current UI theme.
-For example, we can create two styles for changing the font of the text of a presenter:
+For example, we can create two styles for changing the font of the text and one for the background color of a presenter:

 ```
 '.application [
 	.codeFont [ Font { #name: EnvironmentFont(#code) } ],
-	.textFont [ Font { #name: EnvironmentFont(#default) } ]
+	.textFont [ Font { #name: EnvironmentFont(#default) } ],
+	.bg [ Draw { #color: EnvironmentColor(#background) } ]'
 ]'
 ```

+Check the subclasses of `SpStyleEnvironmentVariable`.

-### Top level changes
+### Top-level changes

 We can change the styles for all the presenters.
 For instance, we can display all the text in bold by default with this style: